Skip to Content

 One of our favorite B&Bs outside of Asheville, don’t miss the 1898 Waverly Inn in Hendersonville.

-We wanted to drop this one on the list because we loved staying here while we were house-hunting in Asheville.
+We wanted to drop the Waverly Inn on this list because we loved staying here while we were house-hunting in Asheville.

-A gorgeous Bed and Breakfast, the rooms and bathrooms might be a little small, but it’s so sweet.
+A charming Bed and Breakfast, the rooms and bathrooms might be a little small, but it’s so sweet.
 We loved the friendly and knowledgeable hosts.

 The Waverly Inn offers an early evening happy hour with local bevies, free parking, and of course, breakfast.
 They accommodated our lactose and gluten food intolerances.